 Residential services often include meals, housekeeping, health and social clubs, activities, transportation to and from shopping venues, and maintenance, as well as access to medical care, pharmaceuticals and rehabilitation services.
 When an individual requires assistance with every day activities, appropriate care is available “on the campus” in an assisted living or nursing care facility.
 Some find it very comforting to know that, upon admission to this type of community, it will be their home for the remainder of their lives and they will be able to maintain relationships with friends, healthcare providers and staff members.
 Such options typically require a long term contract.

 With so many senior housing options available, learning the differences among them in order to make the right choice for your needs requires vigilance.
-Berwitz & DiTata LLP and our staff would be more than happy to answer your questions and assist you in evaluating your needs.
+Berwitz & DiTata LLP and our elder law attorneys would be more than happy to answer your questions and assist you in evaluating your needs.
 Call (516) 747-3200 for more information.